- Prospective Freshmen

 - One parent of a dependent student is required to the sign the FAFSA using the FSA ID.
 The student and parent must have unique email addresses when creating a new FSA ID.

-Submit the FAFSA online at www.fafsa.gov between January 1 to March 1 for each academic year.
+Submit the FAFSA online at www.fafsa.gov by March 1 for each academic year.

 - Gather identification documents (social security cards, driver's licenses) for both the student and parents.